jacobhepkema/RNA_deletions/README.md

 ```
 ./ALKBH5.sh
 ```
 Outputs will be in the `outputs/ALKBH5` directory.
+The script uses `-t 8` by default, edit the file to use a different number of processors.

 Then, to run the downstream analysis, you need to run
 ```